dherik/dherik.github.io/_posts/2019-07-22-why-so-difficult.md

 ---
-title: "Why is so difficult to convince managers to invest on software improvement?"
+title: "Why is so difficult to convince some managers to invest on software improvement?"
 published: true
 categories:
   - Blog